National Curriculum Attainment

 The pupil premium is funding allocated to schools to boost the attainment of pupils from low income families.
 This also allocated to service children and those who have been looked after by the local authority.
 Nationally, each year the funding has increased per pupil.

-The school has set an objective to narrow the gap between pupils with an additional language in Reading, Writing and Maths compared to other pupils at level 4.
+The school has set an objective to narrow the gap between pupils with an additional language in Reading, Writing and Maths compared to other pupils at the expected standard.